-The Thames Art Gallery is dedicated to promoting the understanding, appreciation, conservation, and enjoyment of the visual arts in the community of Chatham-Kent for present and future generations.
-The Gallery places emphasis on public arts education programming and multidisciplinary exhibitions programming.
+The Thames Art Gallery is a part of the Arts + Culture division of the Municipality of Chatham-Kent dedicated to promoting the understanding, appreciation, conservation and enjoyment of the visual arts in the community for both present and future generations.
+The gallery places an emphasis on public arts education programming and multidisciplinary exhibition programming.

 The Landscape in Flux: Scott Taylor and Mike Blazek